 Recent headlines reported failure of Blockchain to meet its expected efficiency gains.
 Bloomberg.com’s headline said: “Blockchain Settlement Was Slow, Costly in Trial, Weidmann Says”.
 FT Alphaville reported: “Blockchain Officially Confirmed as Slower and More Expensive”.

 It is true that Blockchain still has to prove its promised efficiency gains.
-In the meantime, the amalgamation of DLTs and Blockchains leads to inaccurate reporting.
+In the meantime, the amalgamation of the terms DLT and Blockchain leads to inaccurate reporting.
 The attribution of conclusions on tests with DLTs to Blockchain and vice-versa leads to a misunderstanding of reality.
-The above articles refer to experiments with DLTs and not Blockchains!

 The implementation of DLTs and Blockchains have two completely different objectives.
 DLTs try to improve the processes for economic value creation within the existing siloed and adversarial business logic.
 Blockchains try to propose a whole new freely accessible economic and societal infrastructure for value exchange.
 With this open platform comes a global collaborative business logic with network effects, crowd wisdom, crowdsourcing, permissionless innovation and frictionless and borderless exchange and creation of economic value at its powerful core.

 A Blockchain is a freely joinable global community of users that transfers value over the internet, directly from person to person, by writing transactions in one single database, which is created, shared and maintained by the users’ computers.
 A consensus protocol enables for all these computers to agree in a decentralised way on the authenticity and accounting integrity of new transactions and add them in a permanent and unchangeable way to the Blockchain database.
 The correct outcome of this process is the consequence of an economic-incentive-and-sanction-scheme that monetarily rewards / sanctions correct / incorrect participation in the consensus process.
 The avoidance of personal economic damage leads to a trustless consensus system.
 Blockchain is a global macro-economic and societal transaction system that operates without the need of trust between actors.